 Call our office during regular business hours and schedule an appointment to have missing or broken ties replaced.
 If the tie is missing or broken, the tooth can drift away from the archwire.
 This is particularly a problem if you are wearing rubber bands.

-Dr Gary May offers the most advanced braces for children, braces for teens and adult braces, including; metal braces; Damon clear braces, Invisalign for adults, Invisalign for teens, and more.
+Dr Keyan Botsford offers the most advanced braces for children, braces for teens and adult braces, including; metal braces, clear braces, Invisalign for adults, Invisalign for teens, and more.
 Call: (541) 779-3003 FREE Consultation for braces or Invisalign at our Medford, OR Orthodontist office.